giocomai/zoteror/README.md

 will work more efficiently, it will still allow to keep the process artificially slow in order to monitor potential oddities.

-# Use case: Import tabular data into zoteror
+# Use case: Import tabular data into Zotero with `zoteror`

 In order to make sure your data match Zotero fields for a given item type, you can first create a csv template for the given type and paste